-The case interview is aimed at assessing candidates for partner-track roles and associate-level employees.
-It requires the involvement of presenting candidates with an authentic business scenario similar to one that your firm regularly handles.
+The case interview is used to evaluate candidates for partner-track and associate-level positions.
+It involves the participation of giving candidates with a practical business scenario identical to one that your company encounters on a daily basis.

 Example: Hiring managers should give context and examples of problems the company often handles and ask how the prospective candidate would solve it.

-Structured interview is fairly quick, hence, it is suitable to use when interviewing a large number of candidates.
-Questions asked in this interview process are often specific that offer interviewee a fixed range of answers, such as closed, closed-ended, pre-coded, or fixed choice questions.
+Because structured interviews are very short, they are appropriate for interviewing a large number of people.
+In this interview style, questions are frequently detailed and provide the interviewee a defined range of answers, such as closed, closed-ended, pre-coded, or fixed choice questions.

 Example: Did you enjoy your previous job?
 Would you say that you have the analytical ability that this job requires?
-Are you union-organising type or are you anti-union?
+Are you a union-organizing type or are you anti-union?
 Or, can you tell me about your position with your previous employer?

 Every candidate will be ready to answer common interview questions.
 Find new ways to genuinely grasp how someone works.
 Place the candidates in circumstances that will allow them to reveal their true self.
 However, keep in mind that you will not be the only one who will have to work with these candidates once they are hired.
 There is almost certainly already a team of employees you trust who will have to engage with him or her on a daily basis, so their input should be valued.
 Good luck!